 A criticism of a published paper may be justified and is allowed in a “Comment and Reply” sequence; however, personal criticism is never considered acceptable.

 Only individuals who have made a substantive intellectual contribution to the published research should be listed as coauthors.
 The contributions usually involve significantly helping with the acquisition of data or analysis and/or contributions to the interpretation of information.
 A deceased person who met the authorship requirements may be designated as a coauthor.
 The corresponding author accepts the responsibility of having included as authors all persons who meet these criteria for authorship and none who do not.
 Other contributors who do not meet the authorship criteria should be appropriately acknowledged in the article.
-It is unethical for the corresponding author to submit work without all living coauthors having seen the final version of the article, agreed with the major conclusions, and have agreed to its submission for publication.
+It is unethical for the corresponding author to submit work without all living coauthors having seen the final version of the article, agreed with the major conclusions, and agreed to its submission for publication.

 To provide authors with more specifics to items 5–7 above, and to clarify what is meant by plagiarism and self-plagiarism, the following Addendum is provided by the AMS Publications Commission.